 - EH&S Management System & Compliance Reviews The Snap-on Environment, Health and Safety ("EH&S") Management System serves as the organizing framework that is intended to enable the Company to achieve and sustain its environmental, operational and business objectives.
 The EH&S System, which is applied worldwide, is based upon continual improvement and is certified to ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018.
-Internal environmental compliance reviews are conducted regularly at all Snap-on facilities. - Conservation & Recycling Snap-on's facilities seek to conserve energy and natural resources through the prudent use of energy, the elimination or reduction of pollution at its source and the proper disposal or effective treatment of any waste that is not recycled. - CDP In 2008, Snap-on began voluntarily quantifying and reporting greenhouse gas ("GHG") emissions to the CDP (formerly known as the Carbon Disclosure Project) on an annual basis.
+Internal environmental compliance reviews are conducted regularly at all Snap-on facilities. - Conservation & Recycling Snap-on's facilities seek to conserve energy and natural resources through the prudent use of energy and water, the elimination or reduction of pollution at its source and the proper disposal or effective treatment of any waste that is not recycled. - CDP-In 2008, Snap-on began voluntarily quantifying and reporting greenhouse gas ("GHG") emissions to the CDP (formerly known as the Carbon Disclosure Project) on an annual basis.
 The Company's participation allows it to better integrate climate risks and opportunities into its business practices and to inform interested parties regarding its environmental performance.
-In 2022, the Company's total Scope 1 and Scope 2 GHG emissions of 101,805 metric tons of carbon dioxide equivalent ("CO2e") reflected an intensity of 22.7 (metric tons of CO2e, divided by net sales in millions), which is over 40% lower than when initially reported in 2008.
+In 2023, the Company's total Scope 1 and Scope 2 GHG emissions of 99,021 metric tons of carbon dioxide equivalent ("CO2e") reflected an intensity of 20.9 (metric tons of CO2e, divided by net sales in millions).